Plastic Tank Installation Instructions

 - A filter basket should be used to screen out leaves, twigs, and debris coming from the eaves troughs.

 - Water for drinking, cooking, and dish-washing must of course be boiled or disinfected.

 - Clean rainwater can be used for large volume uses such as toilet flushes, laundry, showers, washing vehicles, and watering the garden.

 - Water levels can be checked using a ‘Pneumatic Dipstick’ level gauge from Premier Plastics.

 HOW LONG IS THE WARRANTY?

 - All above ground tanks carry an eight year warranty, however, you can expect many more years of service.

-- All underground water tanks and septic tanks carry a hundred year warranty.
+- All underground water tanks and septic tanks carry a ten year warranty.
 Polyethylene will virtually last forever underground.

-- Complete the warranty form and return to Premier Plastics Ltd.
+- Complete the warranty form and return to Premier Plastics Inc.

 ARE THE TANKS SAFE FOR DRINKING WATER?